The Bexley Seabury St. Marina Scholarship

 - have a GPA of B or above in their previous academic work;

-- demonstrates your eligibility for the St. Marina scholarship based on the criteria described above.
-More specifically, please describe your work and passion for justice ministry; your previous leadership experience; and indicate how you hope to live out your passion to serve marginalized people as an ordained person in the Episcopal Church.
+- Please be specific in describing your work and passion for justice ministry; your previous leadership experience; and how you hope to live out your passion to serve marginalized people as a lay or ordained person in the Episcopal Church

 Please submit all application materials and direct any questions to: